 NEW!
 Pay at the pump: Any time you swipe your card at the pump to pay for gas, a $25.00 hold will be on the account until the merchant completes the transaction.
 Please note that if paying inside, some merchants will use the pay at the pump code that will result in this hold.
 To avoid this hold, pay inside with a store clerk and request they run your card for your exact purchase amount.

 Many companies have recently experienced security breaches where customer information or credentials have been maliciously obtained.
-This becomes a serious issue when the same credentials are used to access several applications like Gmail, Yahoo, Internet Banking Accounts, and Facebook.
+This becomes a serious issue when the same credentials are used to access several applications like Gmail, Yahoo, online banking Accounts, and Facebook.
 Since most of us have many programs to log into on a daily basis, choosing the right password for each program is very important.
 Some people may want to use one password for every program, but once that password has been compromised someone could then use your username to make several unwanted changes.
 To better secure your information and your integrity, we advise that you have a different password for each program you log into.